krujos/flask_ssl_skeleton/README.md

 Users
 ===============
 This skeleton uses SQLite, Flask & Flask-Auth to do the dirty work of user login, password hashing, salting etc.

-User storage is up to you long term, this stores them in SQLite via SQLAlchemy.
+User storage is up to you, this stores them in SQLite via SQLAlchemy.
 That's proabably not a good long term solution (at least not in my neck of the woods).
 Flask-Auth gives us a handy users class that has the ORM done for us, so hook it up to a real db if that works for you.

 Keys / crts are assumed to be on my laptop, you should change that.
 Signed, self signed, that's all up to you.
 The Flask code that matters the ssl_context bit in app.run().
 It's down at the bottom of the file.
-This just sets up ssl for the development server, you still need to wire in your real webserver longterm.
-This just gets you going and pleases the "you didn't do ssl, you didn't do the hardwork" jokers.
+This just sets up ssl for the development server, you still need to wire in your real web server longterm.
+This just gets you going and pleases the "you didn't do ssl, you didn't do the hard work" jokers.

     ...
     ssl_context=('/your/path_to.crt', '/your/path_to.key')